torabian/fireback/README.md

 benefit from auto generated direct SDK for Android Java, SwiftUI, React.js, with a complete dto, actions, rpc exposure.

 Fireback starts with zero configuration, will be always a compiled software, uses 5MB ram and weights less than 10MB for server, 30MB for desktop, and C++ version can be compiled for devices with less 1MB of on chip memory.

+## Quick overview of fireback project(s)

+Fireback itself is a backend project, based on Golang, but there are few other projects inside `clients` folder.
+The mindset behind it is, to build backend on Go, front-end on React, Mobile apps on Native Android and IOS.
+Fireback well supports other frameworks, such as react native, angular, ... but we are not going to give you boilerplates.
+Build backend on Fireback, and use it's restful api, or sdk generator, if available for your framework.

+### fireback-android

+This is a set of components for building an Android app.
+It does not really depend on fireback backend, but it's a quick start to build project on Android.
+It's purely an Android Java project without any modification to details of Android structure.
+Few libraries are added, such as RxJava, ...
+Signup, Signin, ... and few screens and activities are there, and you can modify them.

+### fireback-ios

+Similar to fireback-android, this is also a boilerplate to build IOS apps using SWIFT and SWIFTUI.
+There is cocopod, and fireback generated sdk inside of it, `Promise` library has been installed, and few onboarding screens, etc will be there.

+### fireback-ios and fireback-android

+You can clone those projects independently as your boilerplate without fireback also.
+Plus, you can create android or ios app with fireback, without these projects, it's just gonna move you forward faster by giving few screens.
+Also these are boilerplate, they are not "library".
+Once you clone them, any update to it, from us, will be manually, except the fireback gen android/ios which gives sdk from your backend.

 ## Core principles